blockpc/select2-wire/README.md

     php artisan select2:multiple foo -m baz -p taz
 ```

-This command create a `multiple` component select2 class (under directory app `Livewire/Select2/FooSelect2.php`) and one view (under directory resource `livewire/select2/foo-select2.blade.php`) with a model `Baz` related, Gives you the option to create a trait if you need to interact with an external component (under directory app `Livewire/Select2/Traits/MultipleSelect2.php`)
+This command create a `multiple` component select2 class (under directory app `Livewire/Select2/FooSelect2.php`) and one view (under directory resource `livewire/select2/foo-select2.blade.php`) with a model `Baz` related and parent model `Taz`, Gives you the option to create a trait if you need to interact with an external component (under directory app `Livewire/Select2/Traits/MultipleSelect2.php`)

 ## Usage

 ### Let's suppose
-> Our company sells vehicles and each vehicle has one code, a brand and can be in various colors
+> Our company sells vehicles and each vehicle has one code, a brand and can be in various colors.

 From what has been read above we understand that we have a **parent model** called `vehicle`.
-And it has properties like one code, one brand and many colors
+And each one has properties like one name, one brand and could be has many colors.

+_In the example directory you find all files you needs for this tutorial_

 ### Brand
 The model `brand` have a relation one-to-one with parent model `vehicle`